-Event Location Description Auto Play Switcher > Media-Store > Attributes Select whether an animation plays automatically when taken on-air for the selected Media-Store channel.
-1. Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
-2. Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
-Some selections will not be available when you reset the parameter.
-3. Click the Parameter button and select Auto Play.
-4. Click the Value button and select whether the animation plays automatically (On) or not (Off).
-Capture Alpha Switcher > Media-Store > Capture Alpha Select whether to include the alpha with a capture on the selected Media -Store channel.
-1. Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
+Event Location Description Auto Play Switcher > Media-Store > Attributes Select whether an animation plays automatically when taken on-air for t selected Media-Store channel. the 1.
+Click the MediaStore Channel button for the Media-Store channel want to perform the event on. you Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
+Some selections will no available when you reset the parameter. t be 3.
+Click the Parameter button and select Auto Play.
+Click the Value button and select whether the animation plays automatically (On) or not (Off).

+Event Location Description Capture Alpha Switcher > Media-Store > Capture Alpha Select whether to include the alpha with a capture on the selected Media -Store channel.
+Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
 2. Click the Capture Alpha button and select whether the alpha is captured with the source (Yes) or not (No).
 Capture Alpha Source Switcher > Media-Store > Capture Alpha Source Select the alpha source you want to capture for the selected Media-Store channel.
-1. Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
+Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
 2. Click Source and select the alpha source that you want to capture.
 Capture Switcher > Media-Store Capture a still to the selected Media-Store channel.
-Capture 1.
-Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
-2. Click a Capture Type button to select whether the Media-Store captures the media to a file name (Capture) or the next available capture number (Capture+).
+Capture Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
+Click a Capture Type button to select whether the Media-Store captures the media to a file name (Capture) or the next available capture number (Capture+).
 3. If you selected Capture , enter the name you want use for the capture file in the Capture File Name field.
 If a file with the same name exists it will be overwritten.
 Capture Mode Switcher > Media-Store Select the capture mode for the selected Media-Store channel.
 Capture Display 1.
 Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
 2. Click a Capture Display button to select whether the capture is in electronic-to-electronic "E/E" (End to End) or playback "P/B" (Playback) mode.
 Capture Source Switcher > Media-Store > Capture Source Select the video source you want to capture for the selected Media-Store channel.
 Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
 2. Click Source and select the video source that you want to capture.
+Clear Channel Switcher > Media-Store > Channel Action Clear the selected Media-Store channel.
+Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
+2. Click Clear Channel.
+Cut Frame Switcher > Media-Store > Attributes Select the point, in frames, from the start of the media item that the MediaWipe background cut occurs for the selected Media-Store channel.
+Click the MediaStore Channel button for the Media-Store channel you want to perform the event on.
+2. Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
+Some selections will not be available when you reset the parameter.
+3. Click the Parameter button and select Cut Frame.
+4. Enter the frame in the media item that you want to cut to occur for the MediaWipe in the Value field.
+Delete Capture Switcher > Media-Store Delete a captured still.
+Delete Media Capture 1.
+Enter the number of the capture file you want to delete in the Capture File field.